 This handbook has been compiled to enable you to obtain the maximum pleasure from your vehicle.
-It contains the appliance instructions along with advice on safety matters.
+It contains European standard EN 1646-1 for habitation requirements relating to Health and Safety.

 Please read this Handbook thoroughly so that you are conversant with all the motorhome systems, operating instructions and precautions.